pawelpuszka/ComputerStoreDatabase/README.md

 ## Populating database

 First step was to prepare .csv files with data for tables:
 * Addresses
 * Employees
 * Products
 * Transactions
 * Clients

 In this case `Java` with `Jsoup` was very helpful to get some data from random websites.

-  Then I had to generate other
+Next steps were pretty similar.
+I had to write scripts, using PL/SQL, for every table in database to populate it with consistent data.

+The best way to show this process is an example of filling **Transactions** table.

+1. Setting **delivery_id** is simple

 my database project